AjithSettu/US-Candy-Distributor/README.md

 This project demonstrates the power of SQL for data cleaning, analysis, and extracting actionable insights.
 It provides a robust foundation for advanced analytical techniques and decision-making processes in retail business contexts.

 ---

-## Feedback
-Feel free to contribute or share feedback to enhance this project!